Home Chemistry Properties Bond Energy

 A methane molecule is formed by the overlap of four sp3 hybridized orbitals of carbon and four 1s orbitals of the hydrogen atom.
 Therefore, all carbon-hydrogen bonds are equivalent.
 But dissociation energy required to break the first bond is not the same as the second bond.

-For calculating bond energy, we can take the average values of all the four bonds dissociation.
+For the calculation of bond energy, we can generally take the average values of all four bond dissociations.
 Therefore, the bond energy for methane molecule = 397/4 = 99 kcal.

-The dissociation energy of some chemical bonds is given below the table,
+The dissociation energy of some chemical bonds is given below in the table,

 Molecule Chemical Bond Dissociation Energy